AdguardTeam/companiesdb/README.md

 ## How to add new or rewrite whotracks.me data

-If need to add new data or rewrite [whotracks.me](http://whotracks.me/) data:
+If you need to add new data or to rewrite [whotracks.me](http://whotracks.me/) data:

 - **company** - add in [source/companies.json](https://raw.githubusercontent.com/AdguardTeam/companiesdb/main/source/companies.json)
 - **tracker** - add in [source/trackers.json](https://raw.githubusercontent.com/AdguardTeam/companiesdb/main/dist/trackers.json)